AndroidPoet/Material-Intro/README.md

 ```

 ## Create using Builder

-We can create the MaterialIntro using MaterialIntro.Builder.
+This is how to create an instance of the MaterialIntro using kotlin dsl.

 ```kotlin
 val meta = materialIntroFragment(this) {